 Southeastern Hospice offers an Adult Bereavement Support Group as an emotionally safe environment to gain and give support with others who are experiencing loss and grief.
 It is our belief that grief support groups offer a quality healing opportunity following the loss of someone you love.
 Through grief education and mutual support, some portion of pain and suffering is lifted from those who participate.

-The next group starts Tuesday, September 18, 2012 at 7:00 PM.
+The next group starts Thursday, 16 January 2014 at 7:00 PM.
 All meetings will be approximately 90 minutes, and, unless otherwise announced, will be in the conference room (just inside and to the left from the front door) of Southeastern Hospice House, 1100 Pine Run Drive in Lumberton.
-The group should plan to meet on Tuesdays for a period of five weeks, ending on October 16, 2012.
+The group should plan to meet on Thursdays for a period of five weeks, ending on February 13, 2014.

 (For more information, please contact Rev. Bonnie Reedy at (910)735 8887.)